ForgoneReality/dissonance/README.md

 - FIX CONVERSATION SWAPPING OTHERUSER
 - EDIT CHANNEL MESSAGES NO WORK
+- Action Cable not working Heroku
 - Editing messgaes might not be live (Action Cable)
 - Invite Link not working as intended if not logged in
+- Copy Link not working on Heroku
 - Dropdown short and dropdown long not reliably accurate (sometimes need refresh)
 - PERFORMANCE OPTIMIZAITON (is it a nicknames backend problem?
 It is really slow to load the 300 page) -> LOADING THING PROBABLY MAKES IT OK
 - USERS OPTIMIZATION DOESNT WORK IF THEY LEAVE THE SERVER FOR SEARCH MODAL AND USER MODAL